 Briton Path is a program designed to help students navigate the transition from high school to college.
-Students are first introduced to an organized study program and then encouraged to utilize some of the many sources of academic assistance available at Albion College.
+Students are enrolled in our class, IDY 111 Briton Path (.25 unit).
+This class opens the door to many sources of academic support available at Albion College.

 The Admission Department counselors identify those students whose GPA and/or standardized test scores are below those of students normally accepted into the college.
 Recognizing that these students have qualities found in successful Albion graduates, they offer admissions to the college while providing an additional support during your academic transition from high school to college.

 You will enroll in IDY 111 Briton Path (.25 unit).
 A class session is held once a week.
 This one day a week classroom experience focuses on the “hidden” rules of successful college level academic strategies; it teaches you the language of our college culture and explores your own capacity for self-motivation and self-management.

 This class also includes an evening learning community lab.
 Your learning community will be led by an academic coach (often a Briton Path alumni) who will meet with you three evenings a week for a two hour time period (6 hrs/wk total).
 During these study periods, you will have academic planning meetings, study skills workshops, tutor sessions for support in your first-year classes, and learn alongside your peers.